-Although many of the larger wild rice beds are protected and actively managed, there is a perception that rice abundance and distribution has declined over time, especially many of the smaller beds along the margins of lakes and streams.
+Although many of the larger wild rice beds are actively managed, there is a perception that rice abundance and distribution have declined over time, especially in many of the smaller beds along the margins of lakes and streams.

-A DNR assessment found over 700 lakes in 31 counties that contain significant wild rice.
-A total of 60,785 acres of wild rice (out of 1.5 million basin acres) was found on these lakes.
-More than half of the acreage was found in Aitkin, Itasca, Cass, and St. Louis counties.
+A DNR assessment found over 1,200 lakes and rivers in 54 counties that currently contain or historically had wild rice.
+Over 64,000 acres of wild rice (out of roughly 2 million basin acres) were found on these waters.
+More than half of the acreage was found in Aitkin, Cass, Crow Wing, Itasca, and St. Louis counties.

 There are no similar historical summaries of wild rice distribution in the state, so there is no suitable method to assess changes in the extent of Minnesota's wild rice beds.
 A 1966 inventory estimated 15,000-30,000 acres of wild rice annually in 150 large beds, plus an additional several hundred smaller beds.
 Observations indicate that production on many traditional wild rice areas, especially those without active water level management, has been poor in recent years.

 The number of wild rice harvesting licenses purchased annually may provide an indication of rice abundance.
 The number of licenses sold has generally decreased since 1957, when the licenses were first required, from an average of 10,300 per year in the 1960s to 2,000 per year in the 1990s to 1,300 in 2002.

 Funds from the sale of wild rice licenses supports DNR management of wild rice, including managing water levels on wild rice lakes, improving or maintaining outlets, and assessing habitat.
 Tribal management of historically important wild rice lakes has expanded in recent years and has included both stand restoration and annual water level management.
 In 2001 DNR and Ducks Unlimited began a cooperative project focused on intensive water level management on a number of important wild rice lakes.
 That joint effort continues today.